Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When you have surgery, your surgeon and other health care providers will do all they can to ensure your safety.
-But surgery is a complex process and mistakes can happen.
-Even so, there’s a lot you can do as a patient to help your health care team keep you safe.
+But surgery is a complex process.
+There’s a lot you can do as a patient to help your health care team keep you safe.
 This sheet suggests steps you can take before and after surgery to help make your operation safe and successful.

 Having surgery can be an intimidating experience.
 You may be confused about what will be done for you.
 Or you may feel shy about asking questions.
 It’s important to know that you can, and should, speak up for yourself.
 You have a right to know what is happening to you.
 This knowledge can give you peace of mind.
 Not only that, it can help you make sure you get the best care possible.
 So don’t hesitate to speak up!